 MSDG (GLOBAL DEVELOPMENT)

-Lauren is a research assistant for Te Puna Vai Marama through New Zealand NGO Volunteer Service Abroad.
+Lauren is a research fellow at Te Puna Vai Marama.
 Her undergraduate and graduate research has spanned the areas of sport & cultural studies, environmental sociology and the aged care sector.
 In this role, she has conducted background research for projects on the topics of cervical cancer management , gender and climate change and is currently involved with research into public experience and use of Cook Islands public services.

 SIENI TIRAA